 XLP are an organisation which sets out to build relationships with young people and their communities in London; they work to create positive futures for young people, by working in local schools, housing estates and with young people’s families.
 XLP run a mentoring scheme and an arts programme, both of which aim to help young people to fulfil their potential and brighten their future.
-Thanks to a £750 Small Grant from the Jack Petchey Foundation, XLP were able to fund a residential music project for a group of eight young people.
+Thanks to a £750 Leader Award Grant from the Jack Petchey Foundation, XLP were able to fund a residential music project for a group of eight young people.

 During the summer holidays of 2016, XLP held a week- long art residential project in Yorkshire to give eight young people industry standard music production training, along with the opportunity to create a collaborative piece of work in a professional music studio.
 The group took part in a full week of activities underpinned by five workshops and visits from industry professionals, including a hip hop lyric writing workshop from MOBO award winner Jahaziel, Hanif Williams, and staff from Thumbprint Publishing.
 The “Classical vs. Hip Hop” remix project incorporated artist development training together with practical writing and studio recording sessions; the young people were given a number of classical music pieces to create new works from by Audio Network.